Theroigne de Mericourt: Early life (1767–1789)

 She was born Anne-Josèphe Terwagne in Marcourt, Rendeux, to Pierre Terwagne (b.
 1731) and Anne-Élisabeth Lahaye (1732–1767).
 Her mother died after giving birth to her third child, leaving Anne-Josèphe alone with her father and two brothers; Pierre-Josèphe (b.
 1764) and Josèphe (b.
 1767).
 After her mother died, she was sent to live with her aunt in Liège and was put into a convent school where she learned how to sew.

 About a year after Anne-Josèphe began school, her aunt married and stopped paying for her school.
 Anne-Josèphe fled back to her father after he remarried because she was forced to be a house maid and tend to her aunt's children.
 Life at her father's was no better, her stepmother treated her just as poorly as her aunt did.
 Her eldest brother went to Germany to stay with relatives by the name of Campinados.

 At the age of 13, Anne-Josèphe and her younger brother went to Xhoris to stay with some of their father's relatives.
 While in Xhoris, she constantly was snubbed and overworked to the point where she could not take it any longer.
 As a result, she went back to her aunt in Liège, but found that she was still mistreated.
-After realizing the need to start her own life, she learned to herd cows in Sougné, a province in Limburg.
+After realizing the need to start her own life, she learned to herd cows in Sougné, a town near Limburg.

 A year later, she went back to Liège to work as a seamstress, only to face the same discontent with her life as before.
 She proceeded to seek refuge with a different aunt, by the name of Clamend, who lived in Xhoris.
 Before long, a woman asked Anne-Josèphe to come to Antwerp with her to care for her daughter, but the woman abandoned her at the inn they were staying at after a few weeks.

 Luckily for Anne-Josèphe, a woman by the name of Madame Colbert saw something within her and took her in as the governess to her children.
 Anne-Josèphe was sixteen when she started living with Madame Colbert; her life consisted of teaching Madame Colbert's children and studying operatic singing in several European capitals.
 They ended up at Madame Colbert's house in London where eventually a rich Englishman set his eyes on Anne-Josèphe.